remcohaszing/codemirror-languageservice/README.md

 - [Language Server Protocol][LSP] — The Language Server Protocol (LSP) defines the protocol used between an editor or IDE and a language server that provides language features like auto complete, go to definition, find all references etc.
+- [Transloadit](https://transloadit.com) — A simple API to handle any file in your app.
+  `codemirror-languageservice` was developed as part of the Transloadit JSON editor.

 Known language services that you could use this for: